ngs333/GFDL_MISC_MZ/README.md

 III) Other sources
 some apps (e.g. test_send_data.x) use source files that are generated froma template.
-Currently program gen_from_generic.sh is run manually and the generated files are manually copied to the proper src directory.
+Currently program gen_from_generic.sh is run manually and the generated files are manually copied to the proper src directory!!

 IV) then you can build with
 $ cd gfdl_misc